ECON 7102 - International Trade IV

-Course Code ECON 7102 Course International Trade IV Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 7011 and ECON 7001 or ECON 7072 OR ECON 7036 Restrictions Available to MAppEc, & MAdvEc students only Course Description This postgraduate course provides students the tools necessary to understand, analyze, and evaluate recent empirical and theoretical research papers in international trade.
-This requires strengthening the students' knowledge of trade theory as well as econometric techniques commonly used in international trade.
-Besides classic trade theory, the course also covers the '(new) new trade theory' which focuses on the role of monopolistic competition and firm heterogeneity in shaping international trade patterns.
-Special emphasis will be put on empirical and policy-related aspects of international trade.
+Course Code ECON 7102 Course International Trade IV Coordinating Unit School of Economics Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 7011 and ECON 7071 or ECON 7072 Restrictions Available to MAppEc, & MAdvEc students only Course Description This course seeks to provide the tools necessary to obtain a clear understanding of what determines the way international trade patterns evolve through time as economies grow.
+That requires drawing on and strengthening our knowledge of (a) trade theories, (b) the economics and political economy of foreign trade and investment policies, and (c) quantitative modelling of global trade flows.

 Course Coordinator: Dr Benedikt HeidDr Benedikt Heid